GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The really great programs I've written have all been ones that I have thought about for a huge amount of time before I ever wrote them.
+> ### Chemical engineers learned long ago that a process that works in the laboratory cannot be implemented in a factory in only one step.
 >
-> ~ *Bill Gates*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts